The Tribune (San Luis Obispo)

-The Tribune is a daily broadsheet newspaper and news website that covers San Luis Obispo County, California.
+The Tribune is a semiweekly broadsheet newspaper and news website that covers San Luis Obispo County, California.

+The Tribune owns one weekly newspaper, The Cambrian, located in Cambria, California.
+A second weekly newspaper, The Sun Bulletin of Morro Bay, no longer publishes.

+History

 It was created in 1939 from a combination of three newspapers founded between 1869 and 1905, and was later acquired by the E. W. Scripps Company.

-Walter Murray led the establishment of The Tribune in the late 1860s, starting as the publication's editor and co-owner, with the first issue being printed on August 7, 1869.
+On August 7, 1869, the first edition of The Tribune was published in San Luis Obispo, California.
+Walter Murray was the paper's first editor and co-owner.
 By 1886, the newspaper was produced above the Chicago Brewery Depot housed at the corner of Chorro and Monterey streets.

+In 1926, James A. Easton and R.C.
+Hoyt sold the San Luis Obispo Daily Telegram and Morning Tribune-Herald to Scripps-Howard Newspapers, also known as the E. W. Scripps Company.

 In April 1939, it merged with the Telegram, an anti-saloon newspaper in town, becoming the Telegram-Tribune.
 The publication later moved from 1240 Morro Street to 1321 Johnson Avenue beginning in 1958, operating there for the next 35 years, before relocating once more to a new building, at 3825 S. Higuera Street, in 1993.